Families: What to Know

 When Your Loved One Comes Home

-When your loved one has completed their stay at Laguna Treatment Hospital, our caring staff will be there every step of the way.
+When your loved one has completed their stay at Laguna Treatment Center, our caring staff will be there every step of the way.
 Each patient has a case manager who is responsible for coordinating their discharge.
 This includes transporting them to the airport to come home or to a nearby sober living home to continue their recovery journey here in Orange County.

 What Happens at Discharge?